nicolasseznec/INFO-H502_GroupC_Project/Readme.md

 <a href="https://youtu.be/jjjQOVE9fjw"><img src="images/thumbnail.jpg" width="300"></a>

 The main features are the following :
+- Simple pool balls animations + Phong shading + Skybox
 - A coherent room environment
 - A simple collision system
 - Mirror and windows
 - Bump mapping
-- Shadows
+- Omnidirectional shadow mapping (Point shadows)
+- Geometry shader (used for depth cubemap of Point shadows)
 - Various small mechanics  :
-	- Controls for the cue
+    -  Controls for the cue and simple animations
     -  A light switch

 ## Dependencies and Setup